Supplier survey - FAQs

 5. Who are the external consultants you are using and can we trust them?

-Learn more about our consultants End Slavery Solutions and their unique collaboration.
+Learn more about our consultants SD Strategies and their work.

 6. Is it compulsory for us to complete the survey?

 This initiative is extremely important to Club Assist.
 As one of our key suppliers, we trust that addressing this issue is also important to you and encourage your organisation to take the time to complete this survey.
 You will receive a tailored report which will assist you in understanding and mitigating modern slavery risks in your own operations and supply chain.

 Your tailored report will offer a valuable starting point for your own compliance with the proposed legislative requirements.

 7. What if we don’t provide supporting documentation and evidence?

 Wherever possible, we encourage you to provide documentation as it will help identify gaps and inform recommendations for your business.
 We understand that documentation might not always be readily available or in some instances developed.

 Where this is the case, please provide details in the survey of what stage you are at so we can work with you to identify areas for improvement.